ws111994/Guide-to-Notion/docs/glossary.md

 **Board**: A page created by the user to organize information.

-**Markdown syntax**: Unique syntax created in to add formatting elements to plaintext text documents.
+**Markdown syntax**: Unique syntax created in a markup language to add formatting elements to plaintext text documents.
 Read more [here.](https://www.markdownguide.org/getting-started/)

 **Internal wiki**: A knowledge-sharing website that allows members of an organization collaboratively add, edit, and maintain content.